Articles in this section

 Passing all test cases

-The skills test includes both visible and hidden test cases to assess how well your solution handles different scenarios.
+The skills test may include both visible and hidden test cases to assess how well your solution handles different scenarios.
 Focus on writing comprehensive code that considers edge cases.

 While passing all test cases is important, it does not guarantee acceptance.
 Your code will also be reviewed for quality, structure, and problem-solving approach.